AscendingPassage.com HOME PAGE.

 the ages nothing has contrived to equal.
 The columns which border it

-are so gigantic [about 30 feet in circumference and 75 feet in height including the capital] that their tops, formed of mysterious full-blown
+are gigantic.
+(About 30 feet in circumference and 75 feet in height including the capital) Their tops, formed of mysterious full-blown

-petals, high up above the ground on which we crawl, are completely
+petals high above the ground on which we crawl, are completely

 bathed in the diffuse clearness of the sky.